-Dame Helen Mirren’s Oscar-winning performance of Queen Elizabeth II in the aftermath following the death of Princess Diana, gives a glimpse into the world of the country’s monarchy at a pivotal time in its history.
+Dame Helen Mirren’s Oscar-winning performance of Queen Elizabeth II, set in the aftermath of Princess Diana’s death, gives a glimpse into the world of the country’s monarchy at a pivotal time in modern British history.

 Shaun of the Dead (2004)